Hordes hoping for miracle throng Philippine Catholic procession

 "Many young people do this for fun but this is about your faith in God," she added.

-Critics say the procession, which usually takes about 20 hours, is a mish-mash of superstition and unnecessary risk for the people who flock to it each year.
+Critics say the procession is a mish-mash of superstition and unnecessary risk for the people who flock to it each year.

 "If you are an outsider, you will not hear, see or feel that faith.
 You will only see a very unruly or chaotic situation," said Father Danichi Hui, a priest at the procession's destination, Quiapo church.

 "But inside there is a rhythm of peace.
-There is a serenity," he said.
+There is a serenity," he told AFP.